Trump tweets video of himself body-slamming 'CNN'

-President Donald Trump tweeted on Sunday morning a roughly-edited video of himself tackling and repeatedly punching a figure with the CNN logo over its face, in his latest attack against the mainstream news media.
+President Donald Trump tweeted a roughly edited video of himself Sunday morning tackling and repeatedly punching a figure with the CNN logo over its face in his latest attack against the mainstream news media.

-The source for the video Trump tweeted on Sunday is a clip from 2007 showing Trump body slamming World Wrestling Entertainment (WWE) owner Vince McMahon.
+The source for the video Trump tweeted is a clip from 2007 showing Trump body-slamming World Wrestling Entertainment (WWE) owner Vince McMahon.

 In the edited version of the video, Trump tackles and beats up the CNN figure before getting up and walking away.